newsnerdery/newsnerdery/resources/field-guide.md

 Bonus: its clean interface and stripped-down functionality makes it way easier to learn than Illustrator.
 Even better, it’s only $99.

 #### Trello
+Trello is a list-based collaborative project management tool.
+A user can curate a Trello `board` made up of `lists` that can contain `cards`.
+Individual cards can have due dates, checklists, associated users, labels, and other metadata.
+Comments can be left on cards and other users may be mentioned to track the progress of large or multi-stakeholder projects.
+Like Slack, Trello has begun offering deeper integrations to popular services like Github, DropBox, Google Docs, Evernote, and (naturally) Slack.

 ## The methodologies
 ### Agile
 ### Human-centered design